edy17/social-network/README.md

     ```

 ## To run local web front
+- Make sure you have installed NodeJS
-In `view` folder, Run `ng serve` for a dev server.
+- In `view` folder, Run `npm install` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## To run Pipeline that performs Production server on AWS Lambda, DynamoDB and S3
 ##and View distribution on AWS cloudFront